Conjugacy classes and centralisers in wreath products: Conjugacy classes in wreath products

 \begin{cor} Let $K$ be finite, $1\neq h\in H$ a single cycle, $\gamma \in \supp(h)$ and $P\subseteq K$.
 Then \end{cor}

 \begin{proof}

-The result follows as $\vert \C(W,h) \vert =\vert K\vert^{\vert h\vert}$. \end{proof} We now turn towards parameterising conjugacy classes of arbitrary wreath product elements.\\ We commence our investigation with conjugacy classes in $W$ of single wreath cycles in $S$.
-Note that if the top component of a wreath cycle is the identity we require an embedding of $\Gamma\times K$ into the base component, which we call $\mathcal{E}$, replacing the map $\mathcal{B}$ from Lemma \ref{wreath-cycle-fixed-yade-parameterisation}. \begin{lemma} Let $w=(f,h)\in S$ be a wreath cycle and $\gamma_0 \in \terr(w)$.
+The result follows as $\vert \C(W,h) \vert =\vert K\vert^{\vert h\vert}$. \end{proof} We now turn towards parameterising conjugacy classes of arbitrary wreath product elements.\\ We commence our investigation with the $W$-conjugacy class of a single wreath cycle in $S$.
+Note that if the top component of a wreath cycle is the identity we require an embedding of $\Gamma\times K$ into the base component, which we achieve via the map $\mathcal{E}$ defined in the following lemma, replacing the map $\mathcal{B}$ from Lemma \ref{wreath-cycle-fixed-yade-parameterisation}. \begin{lemma} Let $w=(f,h)\in S$ be a wreath cycle and $\gamma_0 \in \terr(w)$.
 Then, for $h\neq 1_H$, the map

 and for $h=1_H$, the map

 are bijections into the conjugacy class of $w$ in $W$, where $\mathcal{B}$ is as in Lemma \ref{wreath-cycle-fixed-yade-parameterisation} and